gilzow/ezsql/readme.txt

 * First version uploaded to WordPress.

 == Upgrade Notice ==

+= 3.10.19 =
+Fixed table header row, added an SQL Reports widget, and support for multiple queries on one report.

 = 3.08.03 =
 Improved the compatibility and reliability of the restore process.